Our Founder and Director, Mary Colwell at our World Curlew Day 2023 event in the New Forest.

 Megan Shersby

 Megan is a naturalist and science writer.
 She has worked in nature communications and the conservation sector for a variety of organisations and charities, including BBC Wildlife magazine, the National Trust, Dorset and Radnorshire Wildlife Trusts and the Field Studies Council.
 She has contributed to the Seasons anthologies published by the Wildlife Trusts, Into The Red published by the BTO, and BBC Countryfile magazine and website, the Live Science website, and produced episodes for the magazine’s award-winning podcast, The Plodcast.
-She enjoys moth trapping, camping / campervanning and playing board games.
+She enjoys moth trapping, going on trips in her campervan, and playing board games.

 Favourite bird (other than a Curlew): It varies depending on what I've recently seen!
-Currently it's the Long-tailed Tit, as I had a flock of these adorable birds visit my garden recently.
+Currently it's Swifts, which are now screaming above my garden.

 Elena Grice